IntroToZoom/ITZ/README.md

 </TR>
 </Table>

-This introductory <I>How To</I> document was created to help people navigate and use the <A HREF="Zoom.com">Zoom.com</A> virtual meeting software.
-It does not replace studying the extensive documentation on their website.
+This introductory <I>How To</I> document was created to help people navigate and use the <A HREF="https://Zoom.com">Zoom.com</A> virtual meeting software.
+It does not replace studying the extensive documentation on the Zoom website.
 <P></P>

 The Zoom program lets one user, called the <B>Host</B>, start a meeting and invite other users called the <B>Participants</B> by sending them an email invitation or by directly inviting them through a Zoom contacts list.
 The person receiving the email clicks on a link to start downloading Zoom and join the meeting.
-Alternatively, if they have Zoom installed they can enter a Meeting ID also found in the email invitation to join a meeting..
+Alternatively, if they have Zoom installed they can enter a Meeting ID (and sometimes a Password), which also found in the email invitation to join a meeting..

 There is extensive documentation on the Zoom.com website under the